 });

-npm ci # clean install from lockfile
+npm ci # clean install strictly from the lockfile

 Common pitfalls